 Although every person has their own threshold for how much anxiety they can bear, a good rule of thumb is to consider seeking professional assistance when your level of inner distress and avoidance behaviors (e.g. “making excuses”) are increasing, when it feels like anxiety is “taking over your life” by negatively affecting your education, job, or relationships, and when “common sense” approaches aren’t working.
 As untreated anxiety worsens and becomes more time consuming, depression or self-medicating with drugs, alcohol, gambling, or food can become overlapping problems.
 Sometimes anxiety and its related problems can become so intense that thoughts about wanting to die occur.
 Suicidal ideations always need to be taken seriously.

-Although medications can be very helpful for anxiety, some experts think that learning to understand and manage stressful situations, upsetting thoughts, and uncomfortable sensations might be an effective first step to try in many cases.
+Although medications can be very helpful for anxiety, some experts think that learning to understand and manage stressful situations, upsetting thoughts, and uncomfortable sensations is often an effective first step to try in many cases.
 If a psychological approach is not achieving the desired outcome after a reasonable time period, or if symptoms are severely worsening or associated with unsafe impulses or behaviors, considering medicinal strategies then becomes more urgent.
-In many cases, the best results will result from combining psychological approaches with a medication regimen.
-Also, obtaining a thorough medical check-up is often recommended at the outset of treatment because there are a number of medical conditions that can present like an anxiety disorder (e.g. ear infections).
+In some cases, the best results will result from combining psychological approaches with a medication regimen.
+Also, obtaining a thorough medical check-up is often recommended at the outset of treatment because there are a number of medical conditions that can present like an anxiety disorder (e.g. ear infections causing dizziness).

 In terms of specific psychological treatments, Cognitive-Behavioral Therapy (CBT) is an evidence-supported approach for anxiety disorders, one that has been studied extensively.
-CBT focuses on building present stress management skills, challenging anxious thought patterns, dealing with uncomfortable physical sensations, and eliminating self-defeating avoidance behaviors.
+CBT focuses on “extinguishing” anxiety through building stress management skills, increasing “exposure” to anxiety triggers, challenging anxious thought patterns, dealing with uncomfortable physical sensations, and gradually eliminating avoidance behaviors.